kiaram2249/sep10-freedom-project-/blog/entry02.md

    * "`Facial recognition` technology is capable of matching human faces from video frames or digital images against a database of faces."
    * `Retina & Fingerprint Scans`

 After I was done looking into that website I decided to look even more further.
 While looking through Google I came across another website called, [8 Types Of Police Software And Their Uses](https://www.openfox.com/8-types-of-police-software-and-their-uses/ ).
-This website went even more deeper because in this website : TBC
+This website went even more deeper because in this website it showed me different other software technologies that Criminology uses.